syncfusion-content/ej2-lineargauge-docs/ej2-javascript/linear-gauge/linear-gauge-appearance.md

 {% endif %}

 >To use this feature, set the [`allowMargin`](../api/linear-gauge/#allowmargin) property to **false**, the [`width`](../api/linear-gauge/#width) property to **100%** and the properties of [`margin`](../api/linear-gauge/#margin) to **0**.

+## Animating multiple elements simultaneously in Linear Gauge

+The Linear Gauge elements can be animated individually by using specific properties.
+Instead of that, you can animate all the elements such as axis lines, axis labels, tick lines, pointers, ranges, and annotations simultaneously by using the [animationDuration](../api/linear-gauge#animationduration) property, which controls the smoother visual effect and makes it easier to animate the elements.

+The below example shows an animated sequence that initiates with the axis line and axis labels, followed by animations for ranges, pointers, and annotations.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/linear-gauge/lineargauge-appearance-cs7/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/linear-gauge/lineargauge-appearance-cs7/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/linear-gauge/lineargauge-appearance-cs7" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/linear-gauge/lineargauge-appearance-cs7/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/linear-gauge/lineargauge-appearance-cs7/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/linear-gauge/lineargauge-appearance-cs7" %}
+{% endif %}